serverless/serverless/README.md

 * ```$ jaws dash```

+This will create a new jaws project, create a lambda function and endpoint, which you can immediately deploy via `jaws dash`.
+After deployment is complete, you will be given a url and you can access your new lambda at `YOUR_URL/users/create`

 ## Where do I go from here?

 We're currently working on our [docs](./docs/), [wiki](https://github.com/jaws-stack/JAWS/wiki), [best practices](https://github.com/jaws-stack/JAWS/wiki/v1:best-practices) and [FAQ](https://github.com/jaws-stack/JAWS/wiki/FAQ) pages.